MPh-py/MPh/docs/limitations.md

 other operating systems.
 This is not particularly difficult for someone with access to a test environment.
 Contributions or even just suggestions [on GitHub][mph-repo] are welcome.

+Cross-network client–server connections, while ostensibly supported by this library, have never actually been tested — for lack of a network license, required for that purpose.
+It may work as is, or may require transmitting login details: user name and password.
+File a GitHub issue if you are in a position to test this scenario and want the problem solved.

 The API is intentionally scope-limited to automating the simulation workflow, such as running parameter sweeps or optimization routines